xonssh/xxh-tests/README.md

 bira
 ```

-7. Change the code in IDE and run `./xxh` on `start` container.
+4. Change the code in IDE and run `./xxh` on `start` container.
 It's so easy!
-8. Run tests `./xde t` (don't forget about `./xde t --help`)
+5. Run tests `./xde t` (don't forget about `./xde t --help` and fast mode `./xde t -sr`)
-8. After end of work you can `./xde stop` or `./xde remove` the containers.
+6. After end of work you can `./xde stop` or `./xde remove` the containers.
-9. You rock!
+7. You rock!
 Try to find easter egg in the code and tell us about your work [on Gitter](https://gitter.im/xonssh-xxh/community)

 ## xxh development environment tool